-The first DNS of the controlled compressible turbulent transonic flow over a wing slab at $M{\infty} = 0.7$ and $Re{\infty} = 3 \times 10^5$ has been presented.
+The first DNS of the controlled compressible turbulent transonic flow over a wing slab, at $M{\infty}=0.7$ and $Re{\infty}=3\times10^5$, has been presented.
 The aerodynamic performance of the wing is improved by using active spanwise wall forcing to locally reduce skin friction over a portion of the wing suction side.
 The forcing causes stronger expansion in the fore part and a delayed, more intense shock.
 This is equivalent to an increase of the Mach number on the suction side of the wing, and significantly improves the lift/drag ratio.
 For a constant angle of attack, the aerodynamic efficiency has been observed to increase by 13.5% (with drag decreased by 0.8% only).
 Higher aerodynamic efficiency allows the required lift to be achieved at a lower angle of attack, yielding significant reduction of the total drag, which we have quantified via DNS to be about 15%.
 We have also estimated that this may lead to overall drag reduction of about 9% for a full aircraft in cruise flight, and that the energy cost for the active control is about 1% of the total power expenditure.

-Realizing that a local friction control may yield global benefits has enormous importance in terms of both practical feasibility and cost/benefit assessment.
+Realising that a local friction control may yield global benefits has enormous importance in terms of both practical feasibility and cost/benefit assessment.

-We close this paper acknowledging possible limitations.
+We close this paper by acknowledging possible limitations.
 First, the Re{∞} value considered here is clearly not representative of an airplane in transonic flight, and serious design attempts should consider higher Re.
-Luckily, we know (Gatti & Quadrio 2016) that spanwise forcing and, more generally, skin-friction drag reduction techniques retain their effectiveness at higher Re, although the optimal wall actuation parameters may change, even if viscous scaling is assumed.
-Furthermore, the reported drag reduction of 9% should by no means taken as a maximum achievable gain.
-Indeed, the available forcing information for incompressible flow over a plane wall does not easily translate to aircraft in cruise conditions; moreover, the plane-channel maximum power saving condition is most probably not optimal here.
-Locating where, when and how much the control should be activated is a new optimization problem, whose solution might show much better performance.
-Above all, one should always be aware of the great challenge of designing actuators capable to efficiently meet the required specifications.
+Luckily, we know that skin-friction drag reduction techniques retain their effectiveness at higher Re, as brought forward by Luchini (1996) and later stressed by Spalart & McLean (2011).
+This was confirmed for spanwise forcing by Gatti & Quadrio (2016), although the optimal wall actuation parameters may change slightly with Re.
+Also, available information (Yao & Hussain 2019) confirms that spanwise forcing is effective in the compressible regime.
+Second, the reported drag reduction of 9% should by no means be taken as a maximum achievable gain.
+Indeed, the available forcing information for incompressible flow over a plane wall does not easily translate to aircraft in cruise conditions; moreover, the plane-channel maximum power-saving condition is most probably not optimal here.
+Locating where, when and how much the control should be activated is a new optimisation problem, whose solution might lead to much better performance.
+Above all, one should always be aware of the challenge of designing actuators capable of efficiently meeting the required specifications.
 The general ideas discussed here, however, retain their validity also for other schemes for friction reduction, including passive strategies, e.g. riblets, that remain the most obvious choice for applications.